 Brimham rocks is a National trust area that boasts many bizzarre rock formations and make a beautiful backdrop to a cycling journey.
 A few more mile were still ahead before Glyn was to cycle through Ripon and reach York.

 After crossing the River Ouse on the rattly wooden Aldwark Bridge, Glyn found himself cycling on a narrow pathway through a wooded area before ending up on the River embankment and into York city centre.
-York is such a beautiful city to vist but Glyn had for for a quick cup of tea before heading off again.
+York is such a beautiful city to vist but Glyn only had time to stop for a quick cup of tea before heading off again.

 Glyn had another 18 miles to go before he reached his hotel and the end of the second day, which is easier than it sounds when you have already cycled 47 miles (Plus the 64 miles the previous day).

 After cycling almost 130 miles in two days, Glyn was feeling too keen to take on the third and final day.
-A 44 mile ride through Millington,Tibthorpe, Kirkburn and Harpham before reaching Bridlington.
+A day that will see Glyn ride 44 miles through Millington,Tibthorpe, Kirkburn and Harpham before reaching Bridlington.
 The day started with another hill climb, a hill climb out of Pocklington and then a few miles of fast downhills through valleys and along country lanes were to follow.